akeneo/pim-api-docs/content/guides/print-connection/step4-define-your-first-scope.md

 **Our advice: adopt an Agile approach!**

 * Interview your future potential customers about their needs
-* Set priorities based on the most generic needs
+* Set priorities based on the most common ones
 * Develop in successive iterations